-3.6 Procedure of URL validity checking and conversion
+3.7 Procedure of URL validity checking and conversion

-In the URL validity checking and conversion procedure (shown in Fig. 3), AURLS checks the validity of a URL in the user’s request and converts the virtual URL to an actual URL.
-This procedure consists of five phases: (1) Receive request from client, parse it to extract the URL and the cookie; (2) Check the validity of the URL in this request; (3) Start intrusion response; (4) Replace the virtual URL in this request with the corresponding actual URL; (5) Forward the request processed to the web server.
+In the URL validity checking and conversion procedure (shown in Fig. 5), AURLS checks the validity of a URL in the user’s request and converts the virtual URL to an actual URL.
+This procedure consists of five phases: (1) Receive HTTP request from client, extract URL and cookie from this request; (2) Check the validity of the URL in this request; (3) Replace virtual URL in this request with the corresponding real URL; (4) Forward the request processed to the web server.
 This procedure is described in detail as follows:

 Begin.